kpitt/gopass/README.md

 - [pass](https://www.passwordstore.org) - The inspiration for this project, by Jason A. Donenfeld. `gopass` is a drop-in replacement for `pass` and can be used interchangeably (mostly!).
 - [passage](https://github.com/FiloSottile/passage) - passage is a fork of [password-store](https://www.passwordstore.org) that uses
-[age](https://age-encryption.org) as a backend instead of GnuPG. `gopass` has some amount of support for `passage` but can not be used fully interchangeably as of today.
+[age](https://age-encryption.org) as a backend instead of GnuPG. `gopass` has some amount of support for `passage` but cannot be used fully interchangeably as of today.
 This might change in the future.

 ## Contributing